mgwalker/mudz.me/_main_dishes/Lamb Curry.md

 crushed red pepper and stir to combine.
 Add the chicken stock and the seared lamb with any collected juices and bring to a boil.
 Turn heat to medium-low and allow to simmer until meat is tender and almost shreddable but holds its shape, about 1 hour.
-Remove from heat and serve.
+Remove from the heat, stir in the cilantro and fennel fronds, and serve.